HOME

 Civil Record: William the son of John Land, cloth drawer, and Mary Land, formerly Dyson, was born April 28, 1847, Bottom of Back Lane, Wakefield.
 The birth was reported by his father, John Land.
 Note: Back Lane runs parallel to Westgate.

 Marriage: William Land, age 23, tailor, of Batley, son of John Land, cloth dresser, married Hannah Collier, of Batley, daughter of Benjamin Collier, mason, on August 23, 1870 in the parish church in Batley.
 William Land signed his name.
 Hannah Collier signed with her mark.
 The witnesses were Thomas Pickering and John Hodgson, who signed with his mark.
-(Civil record).
+(Civil record and Parish record).

 Notes: